The Stanbridge Board of Trustees

 Les Lifter (joined October 2016).
 Les is the Chief Marketing Officer of Stanford Children’s Health and Lucile Packard Children’s Hospital, which he joined in June 2015.
 Prior to joining Stanford Children’s Health, Les served as Senior Vice President of Marketing with the University of Phoenix where he led all marketing strategies and initiatives for the university and its colleges.
 A professional with more than 25 years in marketing and brand management, Les has held leadership positions with such recognized national brands as Unilever, Lennar Homes, AutoZone, and Hasbro.
 Les earned his MBA in Marketing and International Business from NYU’s Leonard N. Stern School of Business, and his BA from Emory University in Business Administration with an emphasis in marketing.

 Chris Mak, Chairperson (joined August 2018).
 Chris is the father of a current Stanbridge student (Class of 2025).
 Chris possesses broad experience in operations, product development, and marketing from the tech industry.
 He is currently the CEO and Co-Founder of TechPRO, a data solutions provider which enables enterprise-level tech companies to sell their products and services more cost-effectively and at greater scale.
 Chris is also an active real estate investor in San Francisco.
 He holds a Bachelor’s Degree and MBA from the University of San Francisco.
-Chris joined the Stanbridge Board of Trustees in August 2018 and is the parent representative on the school’s Annual Fund Committee for the 2018–2019 school year.
+Chris joined the Stanbridge Board of Trustees in August 2018 and was the parent representative on the school’s Annual Fund Committee for the 2018–2019 school year.

 Darren Milliken (joined September 2016).
 Darren is a Senior Vice President and General Counsel of ForeScout Technologies, a network security firm.
 He has over 20 years of legal, business and compliance experience, working in senior counsel level positions with a variety of technology companies in Silicon Valley, including Accuray, Sanmina, and Voyan Technology.
 He was also an attorney with the law firm of Blakely Sokoloff Taylor & Zafman.
 Darren earned a Bachelor’s Degree in Physics from Washington & Jefferson College, and a JD from Santa Clara University.